H.R. 3340: Modernizing Access to Our Public Oceans Act

 What would H.R.
 3340 actually do?

-It would require NOAA to build a public website showing offshore fishing restrictions, boating and diving closures, protected areas, and navigation data in one place.
+It would require NOAA to build one public website that maps offshore fishing restrictions, boating and diving closures, protected areas, and navigation data — pulling information that's now scattered across federal systems into a single place.

-When would NOAA have to launch the ocean access website?
+When would the ocean access website actually launch?

+Not soon.
 H.R.
-3340 gives NOAA up to 4 years after enactment to make the website public.
+3340 gives NOAA up to 4 years after the bill becomes law to make the website public, and the Commerce Department gets 31 months before that just to set the data standards.

 How often would the maps be updated?

-General restriction and navigation data would need updates at least twice a year.
-Boundaries and federal marine protected area data would need real-time updates.
+General restriction and navigation data would update at least twice a year.
+The boundaries of restricted areas and federal marine protected areas would have to update in real time.

-Would the map show harmful algal bloom closures and boat limits?
+Would the map show algal bloom closures and boat engine limits?

 Yes.
-The bill says the website should show safety closures such as harmful algal blooms, plus limits on motorized propulsion, horsepower, fuel, and vessel types.
+The bill says the website should flag safety closures such as harmful algal blooms, plus where limits apply to motorized propulsion, horsepower, fuel, and specific vessel types.

-Would H.R.
-3340 include navigation charts and depth data too?
+Would it include navigation charts and depth data too?

-Does this bill create new fishing closures or boating restrictions?
+Does H.R.
+3340 create new fishing closures or boating bans?

-Would Tribal waters be included on the new NOAA map?
+Would Tribal waters be included on the new map?

 No. The bill says its new data-publication authorities do not apply to Tribal waters or usual and accustomed fishing areas.

-Could NOAA publish archaeological sites or commercial fishing secrets?
+Could NOAA end up publishing shipwreck sites or commercial fishing secrets?

 No. H.R.
-3340 says NOAA may not publicly disclose archaeological, cultural, or paleontological resource information, or proprietary commercial fishing data.
+3340 bars NOAA from publicly disclosing archaeological, cultural, or paleontological resource information, along with proprietary commercial fishing data.

 Based on H.R.
 3340 bill text